Module Catalogue

 Students will build upon the independent learning skills developed at Levels 4 and 5.

-Assessment preparation and completion will allow students to fully prepare for the written examination.
+Assessment preparation and completion will allow students to fully prepare for the written examination and class presentations.
 They will have the opportunity to consolidate and build upon knowledge gained in the taught sessions.

-The written exercise will be an open book assessment.
-It will assess the level of knowledge and understanding of all aspects of the module, including student reading.
+The end of module assessment will assess the level of knowledge and understanding of all aspects of the module, including student reading.

 Assessment Methods